DevNguyenPhuong/wild-oasis/readme.md

 # The wild Oasis - Study project

 Main project in Jonas Schmedtman's Ultimate React course.
+Built with React query and supabase